Why Women Retire With Less Money Than Men

 Debt and Gender Across the Life Cycle

-This pattern contributes to greater dependence on public benefits and reduced financial flexibility in old age.
+The result is greater dependence on public benefits and reduced financial flexibility in old age.

 When Credit Occupies the Place of Wealth